All Around Austin

 Art in Salado

-Top Places to See in Salado Texas
+Top 9 Things to Do in Salado Texas

 Salado Sculpture Garden

-Top Things to do in Taylor Texas
+Top Things to Do Bastrop Texas

 Salado Museum and College Park

-Located at 423 S. Main St. Open Monday to Friday from 10 a.m. to 4 p.m.
+Located at 423 S. Main St. Open Monday to Saturday from 10 a.m. to 4 p.m.
 Free to enter the museum and college grounds.

 Outdoor Art Parade in Salado

 Find outdoor art at every turn of the head.
-Sirena the mermaid by Troy Kelley is next to Salado Creek on Royal Street along with the Locks of Love also by Kelley.
+Sirena the Mermaid by Troy Kelley is next to Salado Creek on Royal Street along with the Locks of Love also by Kelley.
 Keep a look out for Kelley’s Troll and Billy Goat Guff along Main Street.

 Tablerock Amphitheater

-Located at 409 Royal St.
+Located at 409 Royal St. Tickets are available at the gate.

 Pace Park Salada.
 Texas Swimming Holes.

-W. A. Pace Park in Salado offers a cool and shallow water for splashing.
+W. A. Pace Park in Salado offers cool and shallow water for splashing.
 Photo Credit: Catherine Parker

 W.A.
 Pace Park in Salado